 These international enrichment opportunities provide a window into the world students will enter once they leave high school, including tackling the challenges of college and the modern workplace.

 Salesian students, 9th - 12th grade (and their families, depending on the trip), have had several opportunities through the school to travel abroad.
-They have experienced travel in a number of countries and the USA - New Zealand, Washington, DC, France, Japan, Canada, New Orleans, the Philippines, Peru, England, Ireland, Scotland, Spain, Belize, and many more!
+They have experienced travel in a number of countries and the USA - New Zealand, Italy, Washington, DC, France, Japan, Canada, New Orleans, the Philippines, Peru, England, Ireland, Scotland, Spain, Belize, and many more!

 We always look forward to our annual international trips.
 Please check back soon to learn more about our next adventure.